wofsauge/IsaacDocs/docs/EntityPlayer.md

 **rng**: In most cases, use the RNG object returned from `EntityPlayer.GetCollectibleRNG()`.

 **SourceItemConfigItem**: The ItemConfigItem that this familiar was created by.
+This is optional and not needed in most cases.

 **FamiliarSubType**: The subtype of the familiar to check. -1 matches any subtype.